 The Purest Gold Available

-For years, the investors’ only option when buying American coins was 22 karat gold.
-But with stiff competition in the gold-investing industry, Congress authorized the production of these magnificent 24 karat American Buffalo coins, giving investors access to $50 collectibles, each if which contains 1 troy ounce of the purest gold available in any coin.
-It is one of the world’s favorite gold bullion products, highly recognizable by its well-known Buffalo Nickel design.
+For years, investors’ only option when buying American coins was 22-karat gold.
+But with stiff competition in the gold investing industry, Congress authorized the production of these magnificent 24-karat American Buffalo Coins, giving investors access to $50 collectibles that each contain one troy ounce of the purest gold available in any coin.
+It is one of the world’s favorite Gold Bullion products highly recognizable with its well-known Buffalo Nickel Design.

-The American Gold Buffalo designs were created in 1913 by James Earle Fraser for the nation’s 5 cent piece, which we now know as the Buffalo Nickel.
-Fraser grew up in the American Midwest, and drew on his early childhood experiences as the influence for his design.
+The American Gold Buffalo designs were created in 1913 by James Earle Fraser for the nation’s five-cent piece which we now know as the Buffalo Nickel.
+Fraser grew up in the American Midwest and used his early childhood experiences as influence for his design.

 On the obverse of the American Gold Buffalo coin is the left-profile portrait of a Native American chieftain.
-Fraser designed this image using a combination of facial features from numerous early 20th century Native Americans rather than a single individual.
-The reverse of each 2017 1 oz.
-American Gold Buffalo coin includes a depiction of Black Diamond, a bison from the Central Park Zoo in New York City.
+James Earle Fraser designed this image using a combination of facial features from numerous early 20th century Native Americans instead of a single individual.
+The reverse of each 2017 1 oz American Gold Buffalo coin includes the depiction of Black Diamond, a bison from the Central Park Zoo in New York City.
 This bison served as the inspiration for Fraser’s design.